 Welcome to the Department of Writing Studies.
 Part of the University of Minnesota's College of Liberal Arts, we are an academic department with nationally recognized strengths in teaching and scholarship in rhetoric, writing, and technical communication.

 The department touches the lives of nearly every undergraduate on campus through the First Year Writing program, as well as popular courses including technical writing and communication, professional writing, rhetorical theory, and digital communication.
-We are also the administrative home of the Center for Writing and the Second Language Studies program.
+We are also the administrative home of the Center for Writing and the journal, Written Communication.

 Graduates from our B.S., M.S., and certificate program are prepared for successful careers in scientific and technical communication and are in high demand by companies both local and national.
 Our M.A. and Ph.D. graduates pursue careers in academic settings, becoming college and university professors.

 If you have any questions, please email or call us.
-Or stop in and visit us in Nolte Hall on the Minneapolis campus.
+Or stop in and visit us in Nolte Center on the Minneapolis campus.